 Thank you for asking about the USCCA's political position, and our position in regards to the fight for recognition of our Second Amendment to the Constitution of the United States of America.
 The fact that you're asking these important questions tells us that YOU are a patriot, and for that, we are honored to know you.

 The truth is, only recently has the USCCA been able to become politically involved as a collective group.
-We've only existed for seven years, and for most of those, we weren't even a blip on the "gun rights radar".
+Until lately, we weren't even a blip on the "gun rights radar".
 Lately, we have been able to donate large sums of money to help further our universal cause: For all governing bodies in the USA to recognize our individual liberty to defend our lives against violence attack using deadly force- no matter where we stand- as guaranteed by the Second Amendment, and instilled into us by our Creator.
 The most recent example was our $10,000 donation to the Buckeye Firearms Foundation, for support of our jointly submitted amicus brief for the McDonald vs. Chicago Supreme Court case.
 This was a huge victory, and soon the residents of Chicago will be able to keep handguns in their homes.

 While we believe that while the fight for recognition of our Second Amendment Rights leaves no room for compromise, we also understand that we may have to take smaller victories that will lead to the ultimate freedom that the founding fathers believed we should all have.